Glossary

 (MR)

 The category-defining discipline of earning AI engine citations and recommendations — the evolution from PR (convincing journalists) to MR (convincing machines like ChatGPT, Perplexity, and Gemini to cite and recommend your brand).
-Coined by Jaxon Parrott; AuthorityTech is the category owner.
+Coined by Jaxon Parrott; AuthorityTech is the first agency to practice Machine Relations.

 Machine Resolution